 Rule 105.
 Hearings to Be Informal

 Hearings regarding affidavits of complaint for summary eviction must be informal.
-No formal pleading other than those required by statute may be required.
+No formal pleading other than those required by statute or these rules may be required.

 Rule 110.
 Motion to Stay Enforcement of a Summary Eviction Order